ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 For another example, an AS could likewise be built out of many constituent components in a distributed architecture.
-The component that the client instance calls directly could be different from the component that the the RO interacts with to drive consent, since API calls and user interaction have different security considerations in many environments.
+The component that the client instance calls directly could be different from the component that the RO interacts with to drive consent, since API calls and user interaction have different security considerations in many environments.
 Furthermore, the AS could need to collect identity claims about the RO from one system